slykc/Kalman-SmartFin/README.md

 Potential Problems:
 - No magentometer measurements (can replace by 0?)
-- Wrong imu noise constants (need to checj datasheet)
+- Wrong imu noise constants (need to check datasheet)
 - Raw data already gave zero acceleration
 - No mean val filter which is implemented in OpenMetBuoy